elongl/pwnable.tw/hacknote/README.md

   Y: HEAD -> NOTE CHUNK | NOTE CHUNK -> TAIL
   -------------------------------------------------
   ```
-  When I will create another note, but this time I will set the content's size to be the **same** as the note's size,
+  When another note will be created whose content's size is the **same** as the one of the note's struct,
-  and therefore it would match the `Y` fastbin, a note chunk would be popped and returned for the content's allocation,
+  it would match the `Y` fastbin, a note chunk would be popped and returned for the content's allocation,
   allowing us to write values to the note struct, rather than to the content's buffer.
+- It is possible to overflow the heap completely using the note's content buffer which points to the note itself.